Tag Cloud:

 A Condition with one or more Target Keywords only affects characters in the target group.
 Sometimes a Target Keyword is for a specific Species (Like Terrans or Elysians), other times the Target Keyword will be one of the Keywords shared by more than one species (like Humanoid, Plant or Psionic).
 If you are given a Condition with Target Keywords that don’t apply to your character at all, inform the Referee.

 Diagnosis will usually reveal more information about how the Condition is affecting the character with it, how to treat it, and the likely prognosis.
 Some Conditions are unknown to the general medical community of the Orion Sphere - either they are completely new or only known to a select group.
-In this case, the information gathered from a Diagnosis will be lacking in much of the usual detail, and to gather more information or identify a treatment or cure a Sample of the Condition must be Researched.
+In this case, the information gathered from a Diagnosis will be lacking in much of the usual detail, and to gather more information or identify a treatment or cure a Sample of the Condition must be Researched by a Scientist.

 Once a Condition has been diagnosed, there will usually be some information about how it can be removed (cured) or treated.
 In many cases, this will require some Medicaments to be administered to the character, or a Surgery performed, or both.
 Surgery is a Card Draw Action performed by characters with the Physician skill - the Condition will indicate how difficult it is to treat by this method, by detailing how many Black, Yellow, Red or Green cards to add to the Deck, and how many successes are required to remove or treat the Condition.
 A character can only attempt to remove a given Condition as the Lead Character once per day.